thecloudcoster/cloudmarx/README.md

 ## Contents

-The Open-Source Cloud Cost Management Framework that is compatible with OKR methodology.
+The Open-Source Cloud Value Management Framework that is compatible with OKR methodology.

 1. [What is Cloud Marx?](./00.whatiscloudmarx.md)
 1. [Personas](./10.personas.md)